leaf-123/Water-Pipes-Puzzle-Game/README.md

-# Water Pipes of Farawayland
+# Water Pipes Puzzle Game

 A browser-based puzzle game created for a Web Programming course assignment using HTML, CSS, and JavaScript.